Breast Pain After Stopping Breastfeeding

 Common Reasons for Stopping Breastfeeding

-Some reasons which make breastfeeding moms give it up are:
+Some reasons which make moms give up breastfeeding are:

 1. Sore or Painful Breasts

 2. Not Enough Milk

 Some mothers worry that the milk they’re producing isn’t enough for their baby’s needs.
-So, they may think of putting the baby on formula milk.
+So, they put their babies on formula milk.

 New moms who wish to rejoin work immediately after childbirth may have no option but to stop breastfeeding.
-Expressing milk at work or before leaving the home may not always be an option.
+Expressing milk at work or before leaving home may not always be possible.